 - A. Pre-application meeting.
 Prior to submitting an application for a permit for any telecommunication facility, the applicant shall schedule a pre-application meeting with the Zoning Administrator as required in Sec.
 3-2.
 Applicants shall also review the city inventory of potentially available sites for colocation. - B. General application requirement.
 Application for a permit for any telecommunication facility shall be made to the Zoning Administrator by the person, company, or organization that will own and operate the telecommunications facility.
 The Zoning Administrator is authorized to develop application forms to assist in providing the required information and facilitate the application process.
-Except for a co-location the information submittal. following information shall be submitted at the time the application is submitted.
-The application will not be considered complete and will not be accepted unless accompanied by all required information at the time of submittal. - A survey, sealed by a registered surveyor, showing the location of all lot lines, leased areas, easements, access
+Except for a co-location information submittal, the following information shall be submitted at the time the application is submitted.
+The application will not be considered complete and will not be accepted unless accompanied by all required information at the time of submittal. - 1.
+A survey, sealed by a registered surveyor, showing the location of all lot lines, leased areas, easements, access points, structures, screening, and landscaping existing on site.